elliejeanclark/startup/notes.md

 You can debug a js file in VS by pressing F5, then select node.js.
 Proceed to debug.
 You can also continue execution of code by pressing F10 and F11 will step into a function call and F5 while running will continue running from current line.
 Stop debugging at any time by pressing shift + F5
 # React
 React runs in your web browser.
 Why use Web Frameworks?
 It simplifies common patterns, provides common components, improves performance, and increases device coverage.
 React abstracts HTML into a JavaScript Variant called JSX.
 It then uses a preprocessor called Babel to go back into valid HTML and JavaScript.
 The `React.createElement` function will then generate DOM elements and monitor the data they represent for changes.
 When a change happens, react triggers dependent changes.
+## Componenets
+React components allow you to modularize the functionality of you application.
+It can also enable code reuse as common application components often show up repeatedly.
+### The Render Function
+Whatever is retruned from the `render` function is inserted into the component HTML element.
+### Properties
+Components also allow you to pass infomration to them in the form of element properties.
+### State
+Components can have internal states.
+It is called by calling the `React.useState` hook function. the `useState` function returns a variable that contains the current state and a function to update the state.
+### Class style components
+React supports `class style` components, but is moving away from it.
+### Reactivity
+The properties and state are used by the framework to determine the reactivity of the interface.